pytorch/tutorials/prototype_source/pt2e_quant_ptq_static.rst

   Scripted Eager Mode Quantized Model:
   Self CPU time total: 50.76ms

-  Scripted FX Graph Mode Quantized Model:
+  Scripted PT2 Export Quantized Model:
   Self CPU time total: 50.63ms

-As we can see for resnet18 both FX graph mode and eager mode quantized model get similar speedup over the floating point model, which is around 2-4x faster than the floating point model.
+As we can see for resnet18 both PT2 Export and eager mode quantized model get similar speedup over the floating point model, which is around 2-4x faster than the floating point model.
 But the actual speedup over floating point model may vary depending on model, device, build, input batch sizes, threading etc.